 Elders were instructed to guard this book and it's contents at all costs but we were able to obtain a copy.
 See Mind Control and Theocratic Warfare Quotes (hiding the truth from those not entitled to it).

-( Note: Another false belief JW's have is that the Watchtower follows the Bible and what it says.
+( Note: Another false belief JW's have is that the organization follows the Bible and what it says.
 This is not true.
-Read this article based on the Watchtower's Bible study guide: 'What Does The Bible Really Teach' )
+Read this article based on the organization's Bible study guide: 'What Does The Bible Really Teach' )

 5. Religious reform.
 Some JW's are looking for ways to reform their religion without getting disfellowshipped for apostasy.
 Thus they work secretly undercover.
 What's the point?
 Seriously.
 How can you reform this religion?
 Since they have spoken on behalf of God and God doesn't lie, is reform possible?
 How can they change what God has said?
 Why not just leave and start your own religion based on your new beliefs?
 Keep it simple.
 Get together with a bunch of friends every Sunday, to read and discuss the Bible.
 Or go to a different church where the Bible is their primary textbook.
 Try several churches until you find one where you feel the love people have for one other.
 Always remember that your relationship with God is far more important than your relationship with your church.
 You don't need a religion to be saved.
 All you need is God.